By Sally Robertson, BSc

 One of the main symptoms of gout is acute pain in the affected joint.
 This often occurs in the joint of the big toe, although any joint in the body may be affected.
 Other symptoms include redness, warmth and swelling in the joint area.

-Cause and pathology
+Causes and pathology

-Gout is caused by a build-up of uric acid in the blood.
-Uric acid is formed in the body as a breakdown product of purines and is usually excreted by the kidneys.
-If uric acid is produced in excess or if the excretion process is compromised, uric acid can accumulate to an abnormal level in the blood.
+As redundant cells are broken down or during the digestion of food, purines are converted into uric acid, which is transported in the bloodstream as a salt called urate.
+Urate is usually excreted by the kidneys.
+However, if uric acid is produced in excess or if the urate excretion process is compromised, uric acid can accumulate to an abnormal level in the blood.
 Over several years, hard and needle-shaped sodium urate crystals then form.

 The urate crystals that form may irritate the soft lining of the joint called the synovium, causing inflammation and joint pain.
 In cases of long-term or chronic gout, some of the crystals may also clump together to form lumps in the soft flesh of the feet, elbows, hands or earlobes.
 These deposits are referred to as “tophi”.
 These tophi can eventually cause irreversible damage to the joint cartilage and adjacent bone, leading to pain and stiffness whenever the joint is used.
 If the blood urate level is high enough, similar deposits may start to build up in the kidneys, eventually leading to painful kidney stones.